gelemias/RDGliderViewController/README.md

 ## Example

-To run the example project, clone the repo, and run `pod install` first.
+To run the example project, clone the repo, and open `./Example/GliderView.xcodeproj`

 ## Installation

 ### Using CocoaPods

-RDGliderViewController is available through [CocoaPods](http://cocoapods.org).
+RDGliderViewController is available through [CocoaPods](http://cocoapods.org), a dependency manager for Swift and Objective-C Cocoa projects.
 To install it, simply add the following line to your [Podfile](https://guides.cocoapods.org/using/getting-started.html):

 ```ruby